 I shall conclude this chapter with another quotation from his Digest.
-After telling us on the authority of Jimutavahana, that the reunited half brother shall not solely succeed; he goes on-"But others thus comment upon both texts of Yajnyawalcya; if there be whole brothers, some of whom we, and others are not, reunited, the legislator says, 'a reunited brother shall take the heritage of a reunited one.'
-If the whole brothers remain separate, he says, 'an uterine brother shall take the heritage of an uterine one.'
-In that case, if there be a reunited half brother, what shall be the consequence?
-The legislator replies, 'a brother by a different mother, if be return after partition, to the family, shall take the estate.'
+After telling us on the authority of Jimutavahana, that the reunited half brother shall not solely succeed; he goes on-"But others thus comment upon both texts of Yajnyawalcya; if there be whole brothers, some of whom ne, and others are not, reunited, the legislator says, 'a reunited brother shall take the heritage of a reunited one.'
+If the whole brothers remain separate, he says, 'an uterine brother shall take the heritage of an uterine In that case, if there be a reunited half brother, what shall be the consequence?
+The legislator replies, 'a brother by a different mother, if he return after partition, to the family, shall take the estate.'
 Since both have claims to the succession, they shall inherit equally: but a half brother who had not reunited himself, shall not succeed.
 This the lawgiver declares, 'not any other half brother.'
 If an uterine, and a half brother have returned to the family, what shall be done in that case?
-To remove the doubt whether both shall inherit under the vague expression of the text a reunited brother shall inherit the estate of a reunited one;' the legislator says, 'the reunited brother by the same father only, shall not take the inheritance.""
+To remove the doubt whether both shall inherit under the rague expression of the text va reunited brother shall inherit the estate of a reunited one; the legislator says, 'the reunited brother by the same father only, shall not take the inheritance."

-"Some lawyers affirm that a reasion of parceners is not a ground of succession: for, were it so, it might be supposed, that a son who is owner of separate wealth, and a brother's son, would not jointly inherit the property possessed by a paternal uncle reasited with his nephew.
+"Some lawyers affirm that a remion of parceners is not a ground of succession: for, were it so, it might be supposed, that a son who is owner of separate wealth, and a brother's son, would not jointly inherit the property possessed by a paternal uncle reunited with his nephew.
 On the contrary, inheritance positively rests on other claims.
-Thus, succession in right of fraternity being established, the reasion of one, bars any other, brother.
-In like manner, if there be a whole brother not reasited, since HE alone has a claim in right of affinity by the whole blood, he alone shall inherit; not a half brother EVEN though REUNITED.
-Thus, the text above cited relates to uterine brothers only; and the legislator denies the claim of a half brother mathematical inherit the estate of his half brother, but on failure of uterine brothers the legislator adds, 'a reunited half brother, not any other half brother, by the same father only, shall inherit the estate."
+Thus, succession in right of fraternity being established, the reunion of one, bars any other, brother.
+In like manner, if there be a whole brother not reunited, since He alone has a claim in right of affinity by the whole blood, he alone shall inherit; not a half brother even though Reunited.
+Thus, the text above cited relates to uterine brothers only; and the legislator denies the claim of a half brother must be subsequent text, a brother by a different mother, whether reunited or not, shall not inherit the estate of his half brother-but on failure of uterine brothers the legislator adds, a reunited half brother, not any other half brother, by the same father only, shall inherit the estate."